-Other adaptations to the physical environment will be made, as appropriate, to accommodate children with other sensory disabilities.
+Reasonable adjustments and adaptations to the physical environment will be made, as appropriate, to accommodate children with other sensory disabilities.

 All of our classrooms are inclusion-friendly: we aim to teach in a way that will support children with tendencies towards dyslexia, dyspraxia, ASD etc. This is good practice to support all children but is vital for those who particularly need it.
-All of our children access the full National Curriculum, and we recognise achievement and expertise in all curricular areas.
+All of our children access the full National Curriculum and we recognise achievement and expertise in all curricular areas.
 As part of normal class differentiation curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.

 Access to extra-curricular activities

 All of our children will have equal access to before and after school clubs which develop engagement with the wider curriculum.
 Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
 Class trips are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEN, disability or medical needs.

 Our SENCO is Clare Stewart (National Senco Award) and she can be contacted via the school office on 01638 750135.

 All of our teachers are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
 We offer training and self-help opportunities through access to in- house or external courses, provision of resources or guidance towards useful websites.

 We request support from external advisors where required (including Educational Psychologists and Specialist Support Teachers).